baaivision/See3D/README.md

 ```

 ## Inference Code
 We provide inference code for multi-view generation based on single-view and sparse-view inputs.
 Please add or remove the `--super_resolution` parameter according to your needs.
 The multi-view super-resolution model will upscale the default 512 resolution to a consistent 1024 resolution across multiple views, which requires more inference time and GPU memory.
-Please download the example data [here](https://drive.google.com/drive/folders/1uz4NtAtYYiV53dYlJ_I78fVzqxUBk-Fb?usp=sharing/) and put it in the `dataset` folder.
+Please download the example test data [here](https://drive.google.com/drive/folders/1uz4NtAtYYiV53dYlJ_I78fVzqxUBk-Fb?usp=sharing/) and put it in the `dataset` folder.
 ### Generation Based on Single View Input
 ```sh
 bash single_infer.sh